wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Socrates - 500 BC

-> "The unexamined life is not worth living"
+> "The unexamined life is not worth living" - Socrates

 Most of what we know about Socrates came from the writing of his pupil, Plato.
 He was famously ugly, with a pot-belly, bulging eyes and a snub nose.
 Despite never writing down a single line, he is still considered the most influential philosopher to have ever lived; literally demarcating philosophy into pre-Socratic, and post-Socratic Eras.